How our Bliss Filters work

 Budapest’s wine cellar system, 250 years old, winds some 18 miles inside a limestone hill.
 After your tour, taste Tokay, Hungary’s famous dessert wine, or the “Bull’s Blood” red wine.

 Documents: U.S. and Canadian citizens need a passport to fly in and out of Europe.
-Passengers on river cruises most likely do not need to carry their passport with them when on shore for the day, but check with your cruise line for its specific rules and requirements.
+Passengers on river cruises most likely do not need to carry their passports with them when on shore for the day, but check with your cruise line for its specific rules and requirements.

 Language: Hungarian